 [(m) Maximum Rate; Disclosure, etc. Notwithstanding any provision to the contrary contained in this Agreement, the Default Rate, Non-default Rate, Termination Rate and any other rate of interest payable under this Agreement shall not exceed the maximum interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received under applicable law.
 Any applicable interest rate expressed as an annual rate of interest shall, for the purposes of compliance with applicable law, be equivalent to such interest rate multiplied by the actual number of days in the calendar year in which the same is to be determined and divided by 365/366, as the case may be.]

 (n) Existing Transactions.
-In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and governed by this Agreement.
-To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control.
+In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and be governed by this Agreement.
+To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control; provided that, (i) all Additional Amounts, under and as defined in the Prior Transactions, shall automatically become Independent Amounts under this Agreement, and (ii) all Performance Assurance, as held by a party pursuant to the terms of and as defined in the Prior Transactions, shall automatically become Posted Credit Support under this Agreement, in each case subject to the terms of this Agreement.